tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 p.
 8.

-### Beauty?
+### [1] Beauty?

-The most widely shared take on aesthetics is that it's about beauty.
+The **most widely shared take on aesthetics** is that it's about beauty.
 Just look around in the street - the word 'aesthetics' routinely shows up in beauty salons....

 I call this the 'beauty-salon approach'....
 In fact, the main aim is to turn something not-so-beautiful into something more beautiful....